almotasim90/DPI/Suricata_Install_and_configure.md

 It is recommended to update your rules frequently.

-You could use see other rulesets available: by fetching the master index from the OISF hosts,then list avaliable rulesets:
+You could use see other rule-sets available: by fetching the master index from the OISF hosts,then list avaliable rulesets:

 	$ sudo suricata-update update-sources
 	$ sudo suricata-update list-sources

-It will give a list of rulests as a result.
-Each of the rulesets has a name that has a ‘vendor’ prefix, followed by a set name.
-For example, secure workers security-malware ruleset is called ‘scwx/malware’.
+It will give a list of rule-sets as a result.
+Each of the rule-sets has a name that has a ‘vendor’ prefix, followed by a set name.
+For example, secure workers security-malware rule-set is called ‘scwx/malware’.
 To enable ‘scwx/malware’, enter:

 	$ sudo suricata-update enable-source
 	$ sudo suricata-update

-Then retsart Suricata service and the ruleset is loaded.
+Then restart Suricata service and the rule-set is loaded.

 #### Controlling Suricata rules